 4. True or False.
 If you don't start playing guitar at a very early age, it's pointless to start at all.

-What's the ideal age to start learning to play guitar?
+What's the ideal age to start learning to play guitar and playing guitar tabs?
 Any age.
 If you name one great guitarist who started at a certain age, you can find three more who started later—or earlier.
 Truth is, there is no universal "best" age to learn to play music.
 It all depends on the individual.
 Students who are enthusiastic and persistent, who are willing to put in the practice time and effort it takes to make a good guitarist, can learn to play at six or sixty.
 If you want to play guitar, just make it your business to do so.

 5. True or False.
 Finger size doesn't matter.

 No matter if your fingers are short and chubby or long and skinny, beginners will always have difficulty fretting a note without touching the adjacent strings.
 This is perfectly normal, so before you quit guitar all together because you think your fingers are too this or too that, remember one thing: Your fingers are fine and perfectly sized for the guitar neck.
 Really.
 You just haven't developed your playing technique yet.
 So get practicing.
 Learn to play with the hands and fingers you were given.

 6. True or False.
 Advanced techniques such as sweeping, string skipping, and arpeggios are reserved for some musical genres, like shred and metal, but have little or no use in other genres, like blues and classic rock.